Biology meets technology.

 ‘Noncritical’ in-person research begins ramping up, with public-health protocols.

-The post Lights in the labs – and eyes – of researchers coming back to work appeared first on Engineering Research News.
+The post Lights in the labs – and eyes – of researchers coming back to work appeared first on Michigan Engineering News.

 U-M startup says robotic food deliveries have quadrupled.

-The post Delivery robots help Ann Arbor restaurants weather COVID appeared first on Engineering Research News.
+The post Delivery robots help Ann Arbor restaurants weather COVID appeared first on Michigan Engineering News.

 Data gleaned from cameras and sensors increases predictive accuracy.